 Now we have gone over it a few times about calling 911 if they are hurt, AAA for towing, and yes they can still call home too.
 But what if we aren’t available?

-Having a mental call list in case of an emergency is vital to being sure they are getting the best care when we can’t be there to help.
+Having a mental call list in case of an emergency is vital to be sure they are getting the best care when we can’t be there to help.

 Tip: Once a week have your son or daughter make dinner for the family.
 This includes looking for the recipe, shopping and using coupons, and making a meal within a budget.

-It's never too late to play telephone and catch up on this life skill.
+It's never too late to play telephone and catch up on these life skills.

 Do they know how to check to be sure if they should open the door?
 What if someone tries to come in without their permission?

 During the summer, we get a lot of door to door sales people that are perfect targets opportunities to practice this important skill.